EWang229/bis620.2023_final/README.md

 [Test Coverage
 Link](https://github.com/EWang229/bis620.2023/actions/workflows/test-coverage.yaml)

+# Homework 3

 The bis620.2023 package contains functions that work on accelerometry data, as well as data from ctrialsgov.
-Make sure to look at the function descriptions in order to decide which function to use.
+Make sure to look at the function descriptions in order to decide which functions to use for their respective data.

 For the accelerometry data, there are simple functions to use, such as plot_accel() and spec_sig().